 There might be a circumstance when you can't make a phone call right away, or you don't have a way to get to the doctor or the emergency room.
 Maybe you are out somewhere and the battery on your phone has run out, or you are stuck at home during a snow storm without power.
 In cases like these, it's good to know some first aide and the steps you can take to help yourself, or someone else, who is having trouble breathing.

 Figure out what caused the problem, in the first place, so you can possibly remove yourself from the cause and put a stop to it.
-You might be under emotional distress, in which case the best thing to do would be to try to calm down and do what you need to do to feel better.
-The cause could also be cigarette smoke in the air, or even mold spores.
-Get somewhere with fresh air, or have the problem removed.
+You might be under emotional distress, in which case the best thing to do would be to try to calm down and make steps to do what you need to do to feel better.
+Another common cause is cigarette smoke in the air, or even mold spores.
+In these cases, get somewhere with fresh air, or have the problem/cause of the irritants removed.

 Try to take deep breaths to calm yourself.
 Concentrate on inhaling deeply through your nose and slowly out of your mouth with pursed lips.

-Drink some coffee.
 A few cups of coffee during an attack has been know to open up the air passages enough to relieve it before medical treatment can be given.
-Caffeine is a natural stimulant like most rescue inhalers, and the warm liquid soothes the chest muscles.
+Caffeine is a natural stimulant like most rescue inhalers, and the warm liquid can help to soothe tight chest muscles.

 Preventing Complications in Emergency Situations

 Many people don't consider these preventative measures until they are in trouble, and that's understandable.
 First, consider your cell phone to be your life line.
 Make sure it's on you at all times, with a charged battery, and keep a charger with you at all times.
-Have your doctor and a few loved ones who can help you programmed in on quick dial.
+Have your doctor and a few loved ones help you program quick dials for emergency contacts.
 Most cell phones will also allow you to reach 911 even if you do not have service.

 If you have a rescue inhaler, keep that with you at all times, as well.
 A rescue inhaler might not work 100% every time, depending on the severity of your condition, but it will usually keep you well enough until you can get treated.
 Check to make sure there is enough medicine in the inhaler, and order a new one before the old one runs out.
 It's also a good idea to have a back-up inhaler somewhere, in case you lose the other one.